 - Are they disorganized from the beginning?

-You need to get answers to these questions, these answers will give a little idea about the client’s mentality and help you deal with issuing future invoices.
-This will also help you set the payment policies and save your work with the clients who tend to disappear with unpaid invoices.
-If you are supposed to accept a client but need the assurance of the payment, here are a few things you can do to protect your company.
+It will give you a little idea about the client’s basic requirements and help you deal with future invoices.
+Moreover, it will also help you set payment policies and save your work with clients who tend to disappear with unpaid invoices.

 - Collect at least 50% of your project fees in advance – before you start the project.